Steps to apply for withdrawal of PF online

 Criteria for Partial PF Withdrawal

-Here are a few circumstances that allow partial withdrawal from your EPF account:
+Here are a few circumstances that allow partial PF withdrawals:

-• Unemployment: You can withdraw up to 75% from your PF account if you are unemployed for one month.
+• Unemployment: You can withdraw up to 75% from your PF account if you are unemployed for 2 months.

 • Education: You can claim a 50% PF advance withdrawal limit to pay your children’s education expenses after they complete the 10th standard.
 This is applicable if you have contributed at least 7 years to the PF account.